openjdk/guide/src/index.md

 * [OpenJDK Project Roles (Author, Committer, Reviewer)](https://openjdk.java.net/bylaws#project-roles)
 :::

 OpenJDK consists of a number of [Groups](https://openjdk.java.net/groups/).
 Members of a group collaborate on an area of mutual interest.
 The right hand side bar on the [OpenJDK website](https://openjdk.java.net/) has a list of all groups in OpenJDK.
 If you're interested in a specific area, this is where you would start your OpenJDK experience.
 Look at the group's information and wiki pages, and see what projects they sponsor on the [Census page](https://openjdk.java.net/census).
+The [Census](https://openjdk.java.net/census) shows the structure of the OpenJDK Community.

 [Projects](https://openjdk.java.net/projects/) are where the coding and much of the other work is done in OpenJDK.
 There are many different projects, some produce shippable artifacts, like the [JDK Project](https://openjdk.java.net/projects/jdk/), some produce tools to be used by developers of these artifacts, like the [Code Tools Project](https://openjdk.java.net/projects/code-tools/) or [Project Skara](https://openjdk.java.net/projects/skara/), and some produce documentation, like the [Developers' Guide Project](https://openjdk.java.net/projects/guide/).
 Many projects designs and develops new features for the Java language or the JVM, but there are also less code centric projects like the [Duke Project](https://openjdk.java.net/projects/duke/) which collects images of the Java mascot, Duke.